THE BURNING OF THE

 It is confusing when a vessel in its lifetime, changes names many times.
 This particular vessel was, it would appear named, in time sequence, British Empire, Campania, Camponello & Flavia.
 Read on!

 I read that it was named the British Empire when it was built in 1901, by Palmers Co.
 Ltd. of Jarrow-on-Tyne for British Shipowners Co. (or maybe Ltd.).
 Launched on Aug.
 29, 1901.
 9001 tons.
 470 feet long & almost 57 feet wide with capacity for 2,270 passengers.
 In 1906 it was purchased by Navigazione Generale Italiana Line, was renamed the Campania, & sailed on the Genoa - Naples - Palermo & New York run.
 In 1909 or maybe in 1910, she was chartered to Northwest Transport Line, of London (Hamburg/Rotterdam/Halifax & New York).
 Then sold to Canadian Northern Steamships (Rotterdam to New York via Halifax), chartered to their subsidiary company Uranium SS Co. & renamed (1910) the Campanello.
 In 1916 it was sold (or rather it would seem that the entire Canadian Northern & Uranium lines were sold) to Cunard & she was renamed the Flavia.
 How do I know all that?
-There is great detail about the Campanello on this page should you wish exact data & dates etc. - thanks to Ted Finch.
+There used to be great detail about the Campanello with exact data & dates etc. - thanks to Ted Finch.
+But the site no longer exists & I appear not to have saved the data.
 Also go here (look under Campania).
 And here (Cimorelli) also under Campanello.
 The Flavia was sunk by a German submarine off Tory Island, Northern Ireland, on Aug.
 24, 1918.
 And I read (look under Flavia) that one life was lost when it was sunk.
 British Empire, when it went into service, had two masts only (per Jonathan Farley).
 Lower on this page are two images of what became, after conversion, the Campania/Campanello.
 Should you be curious, as the webmaster was, the name Flavia literally means, I am advised, 'the woman with the golden hair' - from Latin origins, with 'Flavius' being the male equivalent.

 In the text above I indicated that I had read that just a single life was lost when the Flavia was sunk in Aug.
 1918.
 A most interesting message has been received from Jonathan S. Farley of Farnborough, Hampshire, U.K. Now Jonathan has a family interest in the matter because his grandfather, Horace Wibrew Black (1894/1982), known as 'Fred', was a Flavia crew member at the time & was, in fact, one of the survivors of the sinking.
 He had joined the vessel, I see from Jonathan's web site (link at the end of this paragraph), as a seaman at Tilbury on Jul.
 1, 1918.
 Jonathan's family archive data indicates that when the vessel was torpedoed it was en route from Canada & carrying 300 Serbian soldiers bound for the Western Front.
 And also 100 cattlemen similarly bound but aboard also to service the 750 horses & mules on board.
 Jonathan advises that there were additionally 100+ crew & assorted personnel aboard.
 And that only 126 were saved.
 Of the total of 500+ people then, who were on board when she sank, 374 plus therefore would have been lost.
 Why the listing of just one person lost, as above?
 Jonathan believes that data was taken from propaganda war records where the casualty numbers were purposely kept low to try to make the Germans think that their U-boat fleet was ineffectual.
 And just maybe the words were crafted for the British reader also!
 Jonathan has a web-page about Flavia that can be seen here.
 And here.
 He even has an image of U-boat 107 which, captained by Kurt Siewert, sunk the Flavia!
 Jonathan we thank you!